 Edward VIII informed his Prime Minister, Stanley Baldwin, that he intended to marry Mrs Simpson as soon as her impending divorce from Ernest Simpson was ratified.
 Since the monarch was also head of the Church of England and Defender of the Faith, a conflict of interests was imminent.
 The King decided he should abdicate rather than create a constitutional crisis.
 On 10th December 1936, Edward signed the Instrument of Abdication at Windsor, which was witnessed by his three brothers.

 On the evening of 11th December, Prince Edward made a radio broadcast to the nation, stating "You must believe me when I tell you that I have found it impossible to carry the heavy burden of responsibility and to discharge my duties as King as I would wish to do, without the help and support of the woman I love."
 He was succeeded by his brother, Albert, Duke of York, who chose to reign as George VI, to mark the continuity with his father's reign, one of his first actions was to create his brother Duke of Windsor.

-During the Second World War the Duke of Windsor flirted with Hitler's Germany and was later appointed Governor of the Bahamas.
-He died of throat cancer in Paris on 28th May, 1972.
-Toward the end of his life, he experienced a reconcilliation with his niece, Elizabeth II, who visited the seriously ill Duke when on a state tour of France.
+During the Second World War, the Duke of Windsor flirted with Hitler's Germany and was later appointed Governor of the Bahamas.
+He died of throat cancer in Paris on 28th May 1972.
+Toward the end of his life, he experienced a reconciliation with his niece, Elizabeth II, who visited the seriously ill Duke when on a state tour of France.
 His body was returned to Frogmore, Windsor, where his American wife was eventually brought to lie beside him in a grave marked simply Wallis, his wife.